 (b) The provider serves fewer than the equivalent of forty thousand access lines in Washington; and

-(c) The provider has established a plan, as described in WAC 480-123-110, to provide, maintain, or enhance broadband service; and
+(c) The provider, or an ISP affiliate of the provider, has established a plan, as described in WAC 480-123-110, to provide, maintain, or enhance broadband service; and

 (cd) The provider has been designated by the commission as an eligible telecommunications carrier for purposes of receiving federal universal service support pursuant to 47 C.F.R.
 Part 54 Subpart D – Universal Service Support for High Cost Areas, with respect to the service areas for which the providder is seeking program support.

 (3) Other communications providers.
-A communications provider other than a provider specified in subsection (1) or (2) above may seek support for telecommunications and broadband services from the program if the provider satisfies all of the following requirements:
+A communications provider other than a provider specified in subsection (1) or (2) above may seek support for telecommunications and broadband services from the program if the provider satisfies all of the following requirements with respect to the area or areas for which it seeks support from the program:

 (a) The provider is authorized by both the Federal Communications Commission and the commission to provide telecommunications service within the state of Washington;